King County libraries’ Drag Queen Story Hours engage many and enrage others

 Supporters struck back.
 On Thursday, the last DQSH of the year, timed to close out Pride Month, more than 400 kids and parents showed up at the Fairwood branch in Renton to hear drag king Thadayus read “Julián Is a Mermaid.”

-With finger-length false eyelashes, black eyeliner, a glittery beard and a shimmering, neon-green and -blue outfit accessorized with platform shoes, he stood primed to perform.
+With finger-length false eyelashes, black eyeliner, a glittery beard and a shimmering, neon-green and-blue outfit accessorized with platform shoes, he stood primed to perform.

 “Find fishes swimming in the water,” he sang, along with Fairwood Children’s Librarian Bernadette Salgado, to which the children responded, “Bubble!
 Bubble!”